I. Howard Marshall

 Ian Howard Marshall (12 January 1934 – 12 December 2015) was a Scottish New Testament scholar.
 He was Professor of New Testament Exegesis at the University of Aberdeen, Scotland.
 He was formerly the chair of the Tyndale Fellowship for Biblical and Theological Research; he was also president of the British New Testament Society and chair of the Fellowship of European Evangelical Theologians.
 Marshall identified as an Evangelical Methodist.
-He was the author of numerous publications, including 2005 Gold Medallion Book Award winner New Testament Theology.
+He was the author of numerous publications, including the 2005 Gold Medallion Book Award winner New Testament Theology.

 Biography

 Personal life

 Marshall was born on 12 January 1934.
 He was the son of Ernest Ewart Marshall and Ethel Marshall (née Curran).
 Marshall married Joyce Elizabeth Proudfoot in 1961 and had four children.
 She died in 1996.
 In 2011, Marshall married Dr. Maureen Wing Sheung Yeung, former president of Evangel Seminary, Hong Kong.
 Marshall died of pancreatic cancer in 2015.